chococandy63/tilekit-preview/README.md

 # tilekit-preview

-Technical preview of Tilekit.

-- A node graph compute engine that powers the compute using [WebGPU](https://developer.mozilla.org/en-US/docs/Web/API/WebGPU_API) with [rust-gpu](https://github.com/EmbarkStudios/rust-gpu), a compiler backend to generate compute shaders from Rust source code, and multicore CPU fallback using Rayon, a data parallelism library.
-- [WebAssembly](https://webassembly.org/) is used both as a sandboxed runtime for the nodes and as a way to run the entire runtime.
-- Local LLMs on nodes with [WONNX](https://github.com/webonnx/wonnx),  a GPU-accelerated ONNX inference run-time for web.
+The scope is to make it easy to run high-performance compute locally on the web with Rust by leveraging WASM and WebGPU, without the need to learn any shader language.

 # Status

 ## Milestone 1

-> Coming early 2024.
+> Make multicore CPU work with experimental GPU support.

 - [ ]  Node graph engine with executor interface
 - [ ]  Tilekit CLI toolkit
-- [ ]  Multithreaded Wasm executor as CPU fallback
+- [ ]  Multithreaded Wasm executor for CPU compute
-- [ ]  Experimental GPGPU executor
+- [ ]  Experimental GPU executor

 ## Milestone 2
+> Node API interface for sharing compute operations portably.
-- [ ] Performance profiler for compute
+- [ ]  Node API reference documentation

+## Milestone 3
+> Local LLM story.
 - [ ]  WONNX runtime integration with node graph engine for Local LLMs deployment

+## Milestone 4
+> Hosting support for models with Cloudflare AI
+- [ ]  Integration with Cloudflare AI for larger LLM models.

-## Milestone 3
+## Milestone 5
+> Support for native targets
-- [ ] Cross platform interoperable layer for the engine
+- [ ] Cross-platform interoperable layer for the engine.

 ---

 # **Powered by Rust, WASM & WebGPU**